3 Days In Rome | A Perfect Family Itinerary In Italy

 Day 3 | Discovering Baroque – Spanish Steps, Campo de Fiori & Piazza Navona

-There are traditional Italian dishes for every meal that celebrate Italy’s rich heritage.
-Try authentic trattorias (rustic family run restaurants) serving traditional Roman dishes like pasta carbonara or a bustling pizzeria offering hand made pizzas topped with fresh ingredients.
+Traditional Italian dishes celebrate Italy’s rich heritage and are available for every meal.
+Try authentic trattorias (rustic family-run restaurants) serving traditional Roman dishes like pasta carbonara or a bustling pizzeria offering hand-made pizzas topped with fresh ingredients.

 An ancient round amphitheatre in Rome.
 It is worth seeing this wonder of the world in Italy.